muratk5n/thirdwave/en/README.md

 ---

-I thought about this before; where would we rewind fundamental science, before it was fucked up beyond recognition.
-Pre-Shelter Island Conference sounds fine.
-Take QM (enough for electronics), get rid of the stuff afterwards, continue from there, using the measurements obtained past that point.
+Where would we rewind fundamental science, before it was fucked up beyond recognition?
+I thought about this before; Pre-Shelter Island Conference sounds fine.
+Take QM (enough for electronics), get rid of the stuff afterwards, using the measurements obtained past that point continue from there.

 ---